Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - name              VARCHAR, NOT NULL
 - slug              VARCHAR, UNIQUE, NOT NULL      -- e.g. "acme-tech"
 - owner_id          UUID, FK → User, NOT NULL
-- created_at        TIMESTAMP, NOT NULL
+- created_at        TIMESTAMPTZ, NOT NULL
-- updated_at        TIMESTAMP, NOT NULL
+- updated_at        TIMESTAMPTZ, NOT NULL
 ```

 ### UserWorkspace